hashgraph/hedera-the-graph/subgraphs/starter-example/README.md

 This is a starter example for creating a subgraph using the Hedera network.
 Using the SwirldLabs Hosted TheGraph Service, however you can use any other service that supports TheGraph for deploying the subgraph, or a self hosted service.

 It indexes a simple ERC20 (HTS) token transfer events on the Hedera network.
+On the following example, we will use `USDC` token contract address on `testnet`.

 ## Getting Started